We begin our prayers today in the name of the Father and the Son and the Holy Spirit. Amen.

 Roberta Bondar – One of Canada's first astronauts.

-We must never turn a blind eye to the past and current struggles women struggle through.
+We must never turn a blind eye to past and current struggles of women everywhere.

 God our Creator, your beauty is present in all women, both inside and out.
 Help us grow beyond our own prejudices of gender injustices, hatred and abuse.
 Help us to appreciate and celebrate our differences, so that we may see the gift of your love in more people and places in your world.
 Mold us into Your inclusive image.
 We pray in Jesus' name.
 Amen

-Mary, the mother of Jesus, is a solid example of a Christian disciple.
+Mary, the mother of Jesus, is a solid example of Christian discipleship.
 Let us conclude our prayer today by saying her special prayer: